raystack/firehose/docs/contribute/contribution.md

 # Contribution Process

 The following is a set of guidelines for contributing to Firehose.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.
 Here are some important resources:

 * [Concepts](https://github.com/odpf/firehose/tree/main/docs/concepts) section will explain you about Firehose architecture,
 * Our [roadmap](https://github.com/odpf/firehose/blob/main/docs/roadmap.md) is the 10k foot view of where we're going, and
 * Github [issues](https://github.com/odpf/firehose/issues) track the ongoing and reported issues.

+Development of Firehose happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Firehose.

+## What to contribute

+Your contribution might make it easier for other people to use this product.
+Better usability often means a bigger user base, which results in more contributors, which in turn can lead to higher-quality software in the long run.

+You don’t have to be a developer to make a contribution.
+We also need technical writers to improve our documentation and designers to make our interface more intuitive and attractive.
+In fact, We are actively looking for contributors who have these skill sets.

+The following parts are open for contribution:

+* Adding a new functionality
+* Improve an existing functionality
+* Adding a new sink
+* Improve an existing sink
+* Provide suggestion to make the user experience better
+* Provide suggestions to Improve the documentation

+To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odpf/firehose/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
+This is a great place to get started.

 ## How can I contribute?